rationalpointofview/rpov/_posts/2016-08-25-mental-model-engineeringbreak-point.md

 System Output = Stage 1 + Stage 2 + Stage 3 ...

-The Nassim Tableb's term for Additive System is robust or even better, Anti Fragile.
+The Nassim Tableb's term for Additive System is robust or even better, **Anti Fragile**

 # How to use this mental Model:

 ## Conditions:

+The system is multiplicative system

 ## Predictions:

+The System output is govern by its breakpoint, thus simplies the system

 ## Examples: